John Philip Sousa Bridge: Early bridges at the site

-The village of Georgetown in what later became the District of Columbia was founded in 1745.
+The village of Georgetown in what later became the Washington, D.C. was founded in 1745.
 A road ran generally southeast along what is today Pennsylvania Avenue NW to Capitol Hill, and then along a slightly more southerly course than present-day Pennsylvania Avenue SE to stop at the intersection of what was then Virginia Avenue SE, M Street SE, and 14th Street SE on the shores of the Anacostia River (then known as the "Eastern Branch").
 Aquila Wheeler had a ferry there which he used to take people across the river to the Upper Marlboro Turnpike (now Pennsylvania Avenue SE).
 This ferry was known as the Upper Ferry, distinguishing it from the Lower Ferry (which ran from Barry's Wharf near the intersection of New Jersey Avenue SE and O Street SE across the Anacosita to Poplar Point).
 Wheeler died in 1796, and his widow, Elizabeth, operated the ferry until she was declared insane in 1799.